JulioCandela1993/VisualAnalytics/README.md

 ## Tobacco: A silent killer

-The Tobacco **epidemic** is considered one of the biggest public health threats by the World Health Organization (WHO)
+The Tobacco epidemic is considered one of the biggest public health threats by the World Health Organization (WHO).
+WHO estimates millions of deaths per year caused by the frequent use of Tobacco.

+However, WHO also states that Tobacco addiction is preventable and many measures are being applied to reduce its consumption as a world priority.

 ### Key facts